mclancy96/rails-cru-form_for-lab/README.md

 * Genres

-The data relationship will look something like this:
+The data relationship will look like this:

 * A song belongs to an artist